Lane Kenworthy, The Good Society

 Figure 17 suggests no association between this institutional coherence measure and catchup-adjusted economic growth.

 On the other hand, income inequality might be bad for economic growth.
-Because the rich spend a smaller fraction of their income than the middle class and the poor, greater inequality may reduce consumer demand.
-And people may not work as hard if they perceive the distribution of pay and income to be unfair.28
+The rich spend a smaller fraction of their income than the middle class and the poor, so greater inequality may reduce consumer demand.
+People might not work as hard if they perceive the distribution of pay and income to be unfair.
+Income shortfalls, whether absolute or relative to others, may encourage people to borrow more, increasing the likelihood of financial crises that reduce economic growth in the short- or long-run.
+More income inequality may increase the political influence of the rich, leading to less investment in growth-enhancing public goods such as schools and infrastructure.31

 We have two main indicators of income inequality within countries.
 One is inequality between those at the top and everyone else, commonly measured via the top 1%’s share of income.
-The other is income inequality within the bottom 99%, which usually is measured using the Gini coefficient.29 Figure 18 suggests no noteworthy correlation between either of these indicators and economic growth rates in the rich democracies.22
+The other is income inequality within the bottom 99%, which usually is measured using the Gini coefficient.32 Figure 18 suggests no noteworthy correlation between either of these indicators and economic growth rates in the rich democracies.33

 Trust lubricates economic relationships.
-It enables economic actors to cooperate in prisoners-dilemma-type circumstances, in which each has an incentive to act selfishly but both would benefit if each acts in a cooperative fashion.31 Much actual economic cooperation, however, can be traced to incentives rather than to trust.32 In any case, the pattern across the rich nations, shown in figure 20, suggests little reason to conclude that trust is an important determinant of economic growth.
+It enables economic actors to cooperate in prisoners-dilemma-type circumstances, in which each has an incentive to act selfishly but both would benefit if each acts in a cooperative fashion.35 Much actual economic cooperation, however, can be traced to incentives rather than to trust.36 In any case, the pattern across the rich nations, shown in figure 21, suggests little reason to conclude that trust is an important determinant of economic growth.

 Conclusion: We don’t know why some rich democracies grow faster than others